Ayine Must Focus On Building Trust: Amanda Clinton Speaks On Mahama’s Pick For Attorney General

 - Amanda Clinton believes a new Attorney General must focus on building public trust and enhancing operational efficiency

-- Dominic Ayine is President John Mahama's nominee for the Attorney General and minister of justice position
+- Dominic Ayine is President John Mahama's nominee for the Attorney General and Minister of Justice position

-- Clinton believes Ayine is well-qualified to meet some of her critical expectations for the Attorney General
+- Clinton believes Ayine is well-qualified to meet some of her critical expectations for the Attorney General post

 Lawyer and analyst Amanda Clinton wants the prospective Attorney General Dominic Ayine to focus on building public trust and enhancing operational efficiency.